cosmos/sdk-tutorials/academy/2-main-concepts/architecture.md

 In a Tendermint blockchain, transactions are irreversibly finalized upon block creation, and upgrades are themselves governed by the block creation and validation process.
 This leaves no room for uncertainty: either the nodes agree to simultaneously upgrade their protocol, or the upgrade proposal fails.

 Validators are the ones who vote.
-This means that delegators should be very demanding when they act, as they also lend their vote to the validator unless the delegator chooses to vote too.
+This means that delegators should be very demanding when they act, as they also lend their vote to the validator - _unless the delegator chooses to vote too_.
 A delegator can vote separately in order to override its validator's vote by the amount delegated.

 ## Application Blockchain Interface (ABCI)